 Please be aware of the House of Bishops' and Diocesan requirements in relation to the Safer Recruitment of volunteers and that every person must be safely recruited if going forward for commissioning.
-This is the responsibility of their incumbent - see https://www.churchofengland.org/safeguarding/safeguarding-e-manual/safer-recruitment-andpeople-management-guidance for further information.
+This is the responsibility of their incumbent - see Safer Recruitment and People Management Guidance | The Church of England for further information.